 2. A grounded theory method[1] uses an open and iterative approach to examining the data from which new themes can emerge (a bottom-up approach)

-2. the digital skills needed and acquired from making and interacting with the digital score (theme 3 from the framework)
+3. the digital skills needed and acquired from making and interacting with the digital score

-3. the transformative experiences musicians had with the digital scores that might have an impact on their future creativity and music-making experiences (theme 4 from the framework)
+4. the transformative experiences musicians had with the digital scores that might have an impact on their future creativity and music-making experiences

 [1] Glaser, B. (1998).
 Doing Grounded Theory: Issues and Discussions.
 Mill Valley, CA: Sociology Press.